 Response: The wait time for New Patients reflects the fact that Dr Motyka wants to keep enough time available in her schedule to care for her established patients.
 If someone is having a women’s health issue that has been diagnosed by another provider, she does save appointment slots for referrals from other providers.
 The patient should request a referral from their current provider.
 The wait time will be dependent on the urgency of the patient’s diagnosis.
 We do appreciate patient referrals!

 Comment: The only thing that I don’t like about the practice is that it is difficult to get the receptionist to call back to schedule an appointment.
 It often takes a couple of days.

 Response: The portal is a good alternate option to request an appointment.
 The front desk will call the patient to set up any requested appointments.
-Also, currently registered patients who want to reschedule an existing appointment may do so on the portal.

 Comment: I’ve been unable to have an appointment.
 I am a former patient.
 Moved back in January 2019 and have been waiting for my first appointment.
 There was a huge wait time as in seven months when I contacted you.
 I think my appointment is in July.
 I had an actual need when I called and had to go elsewhere.
 It was very disappointing.